Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling: Experimental results

-Figure~6 presents the percentage improvement of our proposed strategy from the pure exploration (iGS) and pure exploitation (QBC) calculated from the average RMSE obtained in the simulated examples.
-Corresponding to each function, the four bars of each color represent the percentage improvement from exploration using iGS (blue) and exploitation using QBC (yellow) after the fifth, tenth, $25^{\text{th}}$, and $50^{\text{th}}$ addition of data in the training set.
-Here, a positive and negative bar indicates improvement and deterioration of the proposed acquisition function respectively, compared to pure exploration and pure exploitation.
-We observe that after the $50^{\text{th}}$ data inclusion, among the forty-eight displayed results, only seven had deterioration, and the other forty-one had significant improvement and achieved lower RMSE using our proposed methodology.
-But more importantly, there were never two negative bars in any case, which means our approach worked better than at least one of them in all these cases.
+Figure~\ref{percentage} presents the percentage improvement of BHEEM from the pure exploration (iGS) and pure exploitation (QBC) calculated from the average RMSE obtained in the simulated examples.
+Corresponding to each function, the four bars of each color represent the percentage improvement from exploration using iGS (blue) and exploitation using QBC (yellow) after querying the fifth, tenth, $25^{\text{th}}$, and $50^{\text{th}}$ data.
+Here, the positive and negative bars indicate increased and decreased accuracy of the BHEEM respectively, compared to pure exploration and pure exploitation.
+We observe that among the twenty-four cases of displayed results, only one showed deterioration where BHEEM had lower accuracy than both the pure strategies.
+In all other stages, BHEEM had significant improvement and achieved lower RMSE compared to at least one of them while surpassing result of both pure strategies in sixteen of them.

 We also compare our proposed methodology with static and probabilistic updates of $\eta$.
 For the static trade-off, we considered $\eta=0.25,0.5,0.75$ during the learning process individually and calculated the RMSE for each of them.
-To note, $\eta=0$ and $\eta=1$ refer to pure exploitation and pure exploration respectively which we have already compared with our methodology in Figure~5 and Figure~6.
+To note, $\eta=0$ and $\eta=1$ refer to pure exploitation and pure exploration respectively which we have already compared with BHEEM in Figure~5 and Figure~6.
 For the probabilistic update of $\eta$, we followed the strategy described in Section 3.3.2.
-A heatmap for the average RMSE scaled for each of the comparative trade-off methodologies is presented in Table 1 where green and red cells represent more and less accurate models respectively.
-The heatmap clearly shows that there is no one value of $\eta$ that works well for every function, or even for every iteration in one function.
-Our methodology distinctly provides better result than all the static and probabilistic trade-off.
+A heatmap for the average RMSE scaled for each of the comparative trade-off methodologies is presented in Figure~\ref{heatmap} where blue and red cells represent more and less accurate models respectively.
+The heatmap clearly shows that no one value of $\eta$ works well for every function, or even for every iteration in one function.
+BHEEM distinctly provides better results than all the static and probabilistic trade-offs.